wilmTap/analytics-udd/udd/student_on_assessment_instance.md

 ##ASSESS_ACTUAL_MARK
 ###Description.
-The actual mark for the assessment attempt.
+The initial mark given for the assessment attempt.

 ###Purpose
 Analytics